bregman-arie/infraform/README.md

 Name | Description
 :------ |:--------:
 override_image | If there is an existing image, remove it and build the image from scratch

+## Create your own Scenario

+Add new scenarios in `infraform/scenarios`.
+Scenario format depends on the platform.
+Any Scenario can be jinja2 template in order to get certain input from the user and not use fixed values.

 ## Contributions